-Options didn't provide any further submissions to this second view.
-And as no agreement could be reached, the matter has been passed to me for a final decision.
+Options provided no further comments.
+So, as no agreement could be reached the matter has been passed to me for a decision.

 What I've decided - and why

 I've considered all the available evidence and arguments to decide what's fair and reasonable in the circumstances of this complaint.